oscarotero/keep-a-changelog/README.md

 [keepachangelog](http://keepachangelog.com/en/1.0.0/) format, the change types are `Added`, `Changed`, `Deprecated`, `Removed`, `Fixed`, and `Security`.

-In case you'd like add another type in order to use is in your changelog, you basically need to extend the `Release` class to support new types.
+In case you'd like add another type, you need to extend the `Release` class to support new types.
 Additionally, you have to tell the `parser` that it should create instances of your new extended `Release` in order to parse your changelog correctly.

 For example, we would like to add a type `Maintenance`.
 Extend the provided `Release` class: